 - Joint and survivor annuity.
-This type of annuity is based on the coexistence of two people owning the same annuity.
+This type of annuity depends on the coexistence of two people owning the same annuity.
 Both parties receive incomes as long as one or both parties are alive.
 This means that if you have this kind of annuity with your spouse, he or she will still get the payment when you die.
 If she or he dies before you, you still get the payment as well.

 - Income for a lifetime a with a guaranteed period.
-This kind of annuity is a combination of lifetime annuity and period certain one.
-You will still get a guaranteed payout during your entire, life and this includes a period specified phase.
+This kind of annuity is a combination of a lifetime annuity and a period certain one.
+You will still get a guaranteed payout during your entire life and this includes a period specified phase.
 The good thing is (for others) is that if you die during that period of time, an heir or a beneficiary can still benefit from what’s left of that period.

 These are the most typical arrangements, but you will find certain different features about each, depending on the company that holds your annuity.
 Some are less forgiving than others when it comes to contract terms.
 This is why it is essential to have a trained annuity broker assist you in your transaction.

-Typically you have two alternatives: either the annuity stops paying out after you've died or payments continue to go to the beneficiary that outlives you.
+Typically you have two alternatives: either the annuity stops paying out after you die or payments continue to go to the beneficiary that outlives you.
 In cases where the beneficiary does not live longer than annuity owner, then you have the option to change the payout structure.
 Although this can vary according to the institution, you have chosen to hire.
-Even if you die your beneficiary will still be able to sell the annuity should they wish to do so.
+Even if you die your beneficiary will still be able to sell the annuity should they wish to.

 Understanding the ins and outs of annuity sales helps you make an informed decision when the time comes to sell yours, here are some questions that may shed some light on your doubts.

-To guarantee your investment, you need to do substantial research about the insurance company you chose to buy your annuities from and do a detailed analysis of their financial history.
+To guarantee your investment, you need to do substantial research about the insurance company you chose to buy your annuities from.
+Next, perform a detailed analysis of their financial history.
 If the company goes bankrupt, you will most likely lose your investments, and you will not get your payments once you retire.

-You can sell these at any given time as well, but you may run the risk of losing a substantial portion of your investment due to the strict ways in which these annuities are structured.
-One of the most significant threats to longevity annuities is that if you die before age 80, your heirs will not receive any money from your investment.
+You can sell these at any given time, but you may run the risk of losing a substantial portion of your investment due to the strict structure of these annuities.
+One of the most significant threats to longevity annuities is that if you die before age 80.
+Why?
+Your heirs will not receive any money from your investment.

-Our network of brokers understand the ins and outs of the laws involved in buying annuities from their owners and will provide all the expert advice you may need when it comes to selling your annuities to ensure that the selling contract is legally approved by the court.
+Our network of brokers understand the ins and outs of the laws involved in buying annuities from their owners and will provide all the expert advice you may need when it comes to selling your annuities to ensure that the court legally approves the selling contract.

 Call to find out how much you can receive as a lump sum for your particular annuity.
 They’ll give you a free quote and once you’ve hired them and they confirm your annuity ownership.
 There’s nothing to lose!
 Get in touch with them and decide if selling your annuity will provide the money you need.

 Selling your annuity can take from 4 to 6 weeks, depending on how long it takes the court to deliberate and approve the sale, our buyers can give you a cash advance that will cover your expenses while the transaction is processed and approved.

 If you have most of your paperwork and information with you, it will only take a few hours to analyze your info and offer you a quote on your particular customized deal for annuity sales.

 Each customer’s situation is unique, there are no two cases that are the same, so it’s difficult to give an estimate on time without reviewing your case.

 Yes, usually you should be able to sell an annuity that you got from an inheritance.
 It all depends on your situation, but you will most likely be able to sell it so you can instead receive the lump sum of cash to invest it somewhere else or to cover your most urgent expenses.

 It is quite a good cash deal, especially when you need or want a significant amount of money right away.
-You can pay off your debts; you can make big investments, you can improve your life.
-We are honest when we are dealing with people’s money because we understand how important this is.
-There may be some tax fines but the ultimate goal of getting your cash quickly it’s more valuable than the small fees you may be charged.
+You can pay off your debts; you can make substantial investments, you can improve your life.

-It is quite a good cash deal, especially when you need or want a big amount of money right away.
-You can pay off your debts; you can make significant investments, you can improve your life.
 We are honest when we are dealing with people’s money because we understand how important this is.
-There may be some tax fines but the ultimate goal of getting your cash quickly it’s more valuable than the small fees you may be charged.
+There may be some tax fines but the ultimate goal of getting your cash quickly it’s more valuable than the small fees charged.